-For me, Option 2 strikes the perfect balance because trustworthy reporting is useful.
+For me, Option 2 strikes the perfect balance because trustworthy reporting can be an asset.

 Most “News” Isn’t Newsworthy

 “Who cares”!
-Is what I find myself yelling after seeing the typical headline.
+Is what I find myself muttering after seeing the typical headline.

 Who cares about Kim Khardasian “clapping back” at her haters on Instagram?